Does Consumption Lead to Gratitude?

 Monday is here and so are the latest updates from Questia Group This week’s study focuses on two different types of consumption: material and experiential.
-Our research was made through an online survey on www.questia.ro covering 1,084 respondents.
+Our research was made through an online survey on www.questia.ro covering 1,084 respondents, with a plus or minus 3% margin of error.
 The survey was active between the 5th and the 7th of January 2017.

 To grasp these findings, we asked people what types of products and services they bought, over 100 RON.
 We chose this amount because we wanted to be able to include both material and experiential products.
 Data shows that most Romanians purchased material products such as clothes and shoes (36.8%), electronic devices (15.9%) and cosmetics/personal care products (8.2%).
 However, there were some (10%) who purchased experiential services such as holidays (5.5%), a meal at a restaurant (2.6%), or tickets to the cinema/theater/museum (1.1%).
 Some (8.5%) purchased food and beverage in general or for New Year’s Eve, or Christmas gifts such as toys etc.

 We also asked when did people buy the product/service.
 The majority of respondents have made their purchase in the last week or two weeks ago (59.1%), more than two weeks ago or a month (26,3%) one to three months ago (10.8%) or even over three months ago (3.5%).
 With the holidays right around the corner, most people have bought something quite recently.

 As for the amount, the majority said they spend between 100 and 300 RON (64.3%), over 500 RON (21.2%) and between 300 and 500 RON (14.5%).